Small Scale Ammonia Synthesis Using Stranded Wind Energy

 A technoeconomic model of the process will also be developed to aid commercialization of this exciting technology.

-Principal investigators on this project include Dr. Alon McCormick and Dr. Ed Cussler, Department of Chemical and Material Science at the University of Minnesota.
-Additional team members include Dr. Michael Resch and Dr. Mary Biddy, National Renewable Energy Laboratory (NREL), and Dr. Kathy Ayers, Proton OnSite.
+Principal investigators on this project include Dr. Alon McCormick, Dr. Ed Cussler, Dr. Paul Dauenhauer, and Dr. Prodromos Daoutidis at the Department of Chemical and Material Science, and Michael Reese at the West Central Research and Outreach Center, University of Minnesota.
+Additional team members include Dr. Michael Resch and Dr. Ling Tao, NREL, and Dr. Kathy Ayers, Proton OnSite.

 - Project Fact Sheet